MicrosoftDocs/power-platform/power-platform/admin/create-edit-business-units.md

 - A team can consist of users from one or many business units.
 Consider using this type of team if you have a situation where users from different business units need to work together on a shared set of records.

-- (Preview) To allow your users to access data in a business unit, you can assign the user a security role from that business unit.
+- To allow your users to access data in a business unit, you can assign the user a security role from that business unit.
+The users can remain in the root business unit.

-- (Preview) A user can be assigned to security roles from any business unit regardless of what the business unit the user belongs to.
+- A user can be assigned to security roles from any business unit regardless of what the business unit the user belongs to.

 ## Create a new business unit